lowrycito/handbook/pages/study-manual-general-handbook-14-single-members.md

   * Confidence in these assurances is rooted in faith in Jesus Christ.
 By His grace, all things pertaining to mortality are set right (see Alma 7:11–13).

-The Lord needs all members to help in the work of salvation in their wards and stakes (see 1 Corinthians 12:12–27).
+God needs all members to help in His work of salvation in their wards and stakes (see 1 Corinthians 12:12–27).
 As directed by the Spirit, single members are called to leadership and teaching positions.
 Leadership callings may include serving in the following positions: